- mbostock’s chart api is nice for various data processing

 - Developer console stunts

-- scriptable headless browsers to eke functionality out of horrible social media sites that want you to log in so they can sell you shit and track your personal life?
+- scriptable headless browsers to eke functionality out of horrible social media sites that want you to log in so they can sell you useless crap and track your personal life?
 Casperjs

 - flow is a static type checker for JS